Elvis Andrus Player Props: White Sox vs. Mariners

-On Saturday, Elvis Andrus (.212 on-base percentage in past 10 games, 60 points below season-long percentage) and the Chicago White Sox face the Seattle Mariners, whose starting pitcher will be Logan Gilbert.
-First pitch is at 4:10 PM ET.
+The Chicago White Sox, including Elvis Andrus (hitting .156 in his past 10 games, with a double and three walks), take on starter Bryce Miller and the Seattle Mariners at T-Mobile Park, Sunday at 4:10 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Mariners.
+In his previous game he had a one-hit showing (1-for-5) against the Mariners.

 Elvis Andrus Game Info & Props vs. the Mariners